SaraOlsson/project15/Edge-Impulse-Guide/README.md

 # Introduction

-The [Project 15 Open Platform](https://microsoft.github.io/project15/) provides a quick setup of a Internet of Things (IoT) solution technologies using Microsoft cloud technologies.
-Devices can be provisioned and managed trough the P15 web portal, which also displays live events and telemetry as well as with Time Series Insights and on map.
-It is possible to extend or adjust the Open Platform to the specific needs of a project, which is showcased here, an integration with [Edge Impulse](https://edgeimpulse.com/) tools and with the use case of [OpenCollar by SmartParks](https://opencollar.io/) in mind.
+The [Project 15 Open Platform](https://microsoft.github.io/project15/) provides a quick setup of an Internet of Things (IoT) solution technologies using Microsoft cloud technologies.
+Devices can be provisioned and managed through the P15 web portal, which also displays live events and telemetry as well as with Time Series Insights and on map.
+It is possible to extend or adjust the Open Platform to the specific needs of a project, which is showcased here, integration with [Edge Impulse](https://edgeimpulse.com/) tools and with the use case of [OpenCollar by SmartParks](https://opencollar.io/) in mind.

 ### **Project 15 Open Platform + Edge Impulse**